 Elaeocarpus reticulatus

-Commonly known as Blueberry Ash, the Elaeocarpus reticulatus has bird attracting bright blue oval shaped fruits (drupe) growing from April-October.
-From October -January dainty pinkish white flowers form in masses.
-This combination of fruit and flowers results in a long ornamental display lasting nearly all year round.
-Leaves will turn a shade of bright red when they are older.
+Commonly known as Blueberry Ash, Elaeocarpus reticulatus is an Australian native large shrub or tree that grows in a naturally conical form.
+It produces bird-attracting, bright blue, oval-shaped fruits (drupes) from April to October.
+From October to January, dainty pinkish-white flowers appear in masses.
+This combination of fruit and flowers creates a long ornamental display that lasts nearly all year round.
+Older leaves turn a striking shade of bright red, adding further seasonal interest.

 Cultural